• Menu

 What to Wear to My Son

-My Son is a religious site so we would advise not to wear sleeveless shirts or short shorts.
-A good pair of walking shoes is recommended, water, sunscreen and insect repellent.
+My Son is a religious site, so we advise you not to wear sleeveless shirts or shorts.
+A good pair of walking shoes, water, sunscreen, and insect repellent are recommended.

 My Son Museum